google/clusterfuzz/docs/using-clusterfuzz/workflows/analyzing-fuzzer-performance.md

 ClusterFuzz provides automatically generated performance reports that identify performance issues and give recommendations on how those issues can be resolved.
-The reports also prioritize the issues detected and provide fuzzer log examples.
+The reports also prioritize issues and provide fuzzer logs that demonstrate the issues.

 ## Coverage report

-Code coverage is a very important metric for evaluating performance of a fuzzer.
+Code coverage is a very important metric for evaluating fuzzer performance.
 Looking at the code coverage report, you can see which exact parts of the target program are tested by the fuzzer and which parts are never executed.
-If you set up a [code coverage builder] for ClusterFuzz, you can find links to the coverage reports on the fuzzer stats page.
+If you set up a [code coverage builder] for ClusterFuzz, you can find links to the coverage reports on the Fuzzer stats page.
 Otherwise, you can generate code coverage reports locally.
 For C and C++ targets, we recommend using [Clang Source-based Code Coverage].